exoplatform/exo-documentation/docs/Administration.rst

 |image349|

-The first thing to do is to edit the portlet and choose the folder path.
+Once the application is added in the page, edit its settings and choose the folder path.

 |image350|